devjwsong/labyrinth-simulator-kani/src/evaluation/README.md

 - `scene`: The current state of the scene.
 If includes the essential components of the scene, such as NPCs, environmental objects, random tables, success/failure conditions, etc. (details on 1)
 - `players`: The current state of the players.
 Each player character has its own state, such as persona, traits, flaws, inventory, etc. (details on 2)
 - `current_queries`: The current queries to process.
 Each new query starts when any player types a new message.
-After that, all messages until the game manager finishes processing all requests are considered as current_queries. (details on 3)
+After that, all messages until the game manager finishes processing all requests are considered as `current_queries`. (details on 3)
 - `past_history`: The past chat history.
-Unlike current_queries, this only contains natural language messages without any NULL content or function execution results. (details on 4.)
+Unlike `current_queries`, this only contains natural language messages without any NULL content or function execution results. (details on 4.)
 - `generated`: The generated response from the AI game manager.
 This can be simply a natural language response or function call request. (details on 5.)
 - `function_calls`: The results of the called functions.
 This might contain multiple function results. (details on 6.)